Citation, DOI & article data

 History and etymology

-Although, like many eponyms, it was actually first described 150 years earlier by Gabriele Falloppio (also known by his Latin name Fallopius), Italian anatomist (c1523-1562), after whom also the Fallopian tube and Fallopian (facial nerve) canal are named 4,5.
+However, like many eponyms, it was actually first described 150 years earlier by Gabriele Falloppio (also known by his Latin name Fallopius), an Italian anatomist (1523-1562), after whom the fallopian tube and fallopian (facial nerve) canal are also named 4,5.

 - 1. Agur AMR, Dalley AF.
 Grant's atlas of anatomy.
 Lippincott Williams & Wilkins.
 ISBN:0781796040.
 Read it at Google Books - Find it at Amazon